xeroc/piston-cli/README.md

 ## Installation

 ```
-pip3 install steem-piston
+pip3 install piston-cli
 ```

 ## Documentation

-The full-length documentation can be found on [http://piston.rocks](http://piston.rocks).
+The full-length documentation of the cli tool can be found on [http://cli.piston.rocks](http://cli.piston.rocks).
+API documentation of the library is located at [http://lib.piston.rocks](http://lib.piston.rocks).

 ## Public API